FUSAKLA/promruval/docs/validations.md

 ### `labelHasAllowedValue`

 Fails if rule label value is not one of the allowed values.
-If the `commaSeparatedValue` is set to true, the label value to true, the label vaue is split by a comma, and the distinct values are check if valid.
+If the `commaSeparatedValue` is set to true, the label value to true, the label value is split by a comma, and the distinct values are checked if valid.
 > It's quite common to have well known severities for alerts which can be important even in the
 > Alertmanager routing tree.
 Ths is how you can make sure only the well-known severities are used.